kapawlak/temp_lab_host/Courses/6/AL/lab1.md

 ::::::Intro (This Week's Topic: Motion!|Objects for Dropping --- Your TAs will have these |Stopwatch| Reel Measuring Tape |Notebook)
 This week we will review how to describe, mathematically, the trajectory of a body moving under the influence of a constant force.
-For your Pre-Lab, you will sharpen your calculational abilities on some test problems, and prepare your notebook this weeks experiment.
+For your Pre-Lab, you will sharpen your calculational abilities on some test problems, and prepare your notebook for this weeks experiment.

 **The experiment this week is simple in nature:** drop some objects off of a balcony and time them to show that all of the linear motion equations you've learned *in class* actually work *in the real world*
 :::center